churcho/dots/README-vim.md

 {count}yy       " yank (copy) {count} lines
-yl              " yank a single character (l = to the right) vy              " yank a single character (using VISUAL mode) yw              " yank (copy) to the end of the current word yiw             " yank (copy) (i)nner word (entire word) yaw             " yank (copy) (a) word (entire word, including spaces y$              " yank (copy) to end of line dd              " delete (cut) a line
+yl              " yank a single character (l = to the right) vy              " yank a single character (using VISUAL mode) yw              " yank (copy) to the next word yiw             " yank (copy) (i)nner word (entire word) yaw             " yank (copy) (a) word (entire word, including spaces y$              " yank (copy) to end of line dd              " delete (cut) a line
 {count}dd       " delete (cut) {count} lines
-dw              " delete (cut) to the end of the current word D               " delete (cut) to the end of the line d$              " delete (cut) to the end of the line d^              " delete (cut) to the first non-blank character of the line
+dw              " delete (cut) to the next word
+D               " delete (cut) to the end of the line d$              " delete (cut) to the end of the line d^              " delete (cut) to the first non-blank character of the line